 The standard form of a quadratic equation is

 y = ax² + bx + c.
-You can use this vertex calculator to transform that equation into the vertex form, which allows you to find the important points of the parabola - the vertex and the focus.
+You can use this vertex calculator to transform that equation into the vertex form, which allows you to find the important points of the parabola - its vertex and focus.

-The equation of a parabola in the vertex form is
+The parabola equation in its vertex form is

 y = a(x-h)² + k, where: